jcbalcita/indenticon/README.md

 Uses the MD5 hashing algorithm to create a unique graphical identicon based on an input string.

 ## Elixir Code
-The `main` funciton in the Identicon module is structured like so:
+The `main` function in the Identicon module is structured like so:

 ```elixir
 def main(input) do